Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.3Location

-Why for a wellness retreat — Padma Resort Ubud is the largest property on this list and the most family-friendly.
-The hotel sits on a cliff edge in Payangan, twelve kilometres north of central Ubud, with one of the most-photographed jungle-cliff infinity pools in Bali — the 89-metre pool runs the length of t…
+Why for a wellness retreat: Padma Resort Ubud is the largest property on this list and the most family-friendly.
+The hotel sits on a cliff edge in Payangan, twelve kilometres north of central Ubud, with one of the most-photographed jungle-cliff infinity pools in Bali, the 89-metre pool runs the length of the jungle edge and stays heated after dark.
+This is the volume operator of the list, well over a hundred rooms, a kids' club, a full activity grid, so choose it for a family trip with wellness on the side rather than silence.

 Best room: Premier Pool Suite (private plunge pool) or Family Suite for the multi-generational option.